ituitis-akyildizer16/Krill/README.md

   about.
-- **Git is the ground truth** — instead of asking a model to guess, krill feeds it the actual `git blame`, `git diff`, and recent log for the files
+- **Git is the ground truth** — instead of asking a model to guess, krill feeds it the actual `git blame`, `git diff`, and recent log for the files that matter.
+Answers cite the commit they came from.
+- **The prompt is built locally** — context collection is parallel and bounded; the assembled prompt fits your context window before it is sent.

+The result is a copilot that is *fast*, *private*, and *specific to your repo* — the three things cloud copilots trade away.

+## Install

+Requirements:

+- Go 1.21+